SuleimanJuma/daily-burst-coach/README.md

     3. Use `useQuery` for fetching, `useMutation` for updates.
     4. Use context for global state (auth, toasts, etc.).

 - **Error Handling & User Feedback:**
   - Implemented robust error handling in all forms and async flows, with user-friendly messages and visual feedback (alerts, toasts, etc.).
+  - Notification system provides instant feedback for lesson actions, analytics, and errors.
   - **Why:** Improves UX, helps users recover from errors, and aids debugging.
   - **How to do it:**
     1. Use `try/catch` in all async functions.
-    2. Store error/success messages in state.
+    2. Store error/success messages in state or context.
     3. Show alerts or toasts for all important events.
     4. Handle both Supabase and network errors.
     5. Provide loading indicators for async actions.